firepear/homefarm/README.md

 ## Keeping the farm up to date

-Run `'./bin/update-farm'`
+Run `'./bin/update'`

-This script will check github to find the current version of homefarm.
-If you are up-to-date, no action will be taken.
-If there is a new version, then:
+This script will update the OS packages on all nodes, and check github to find the current version of homefarm.

-* The control node's clone of the homefarm repo, OS packages, and ansible install will be updated
-* The compute nodes' OS packages and ansible install will be updated
-* BOINC will be rebuilt on the compute nodes, if needed
-* The compute nodes will restart, then the control node will restart
+If any changes are made, all nodes will be rebooted after updates are complete.

+Since Arch is a rolling-release distro, it is recommended to run `update` at least once a week.

 ## Adding/removing/modifying BOINC projects